mauricubo/python_scripts/README.md

 * LIM -> AMS
 * MUC -> MVD
 * MUC -> SYD
+---
 ### SendEmail
 SendEmail is a shared library with the only function to send emails.

+---
+### Speech to text
+Flask API to connect with WhatsApp Cloud API and transcribe the audio messages sending back to the user the prcessed text from the audio.